An Engineer oversees the system as whole using engineering principles, whilst a developer focuses on creating functional software.

 - Be experienced with using open source tools such as GitHub

-- Great feedback and communication skills, with a strong attention to detail, as minor errors could result in major problems
+- Great feedback and communication skills, with strong attention to detail, as minor errors could result in major problems.

 - Being detail orientated will help them manage simultaneous projects at different development stages.

-- Understand the logic of code even in languages they unfamiliar with.
+- Understand the logic of code even in languages they are unfamiliar with.

 Software developers must continually monitor the changes they make, including resolving defects, to ensure high quality and consistency.
 Consequently, they must constantly shift between assigned work, managing deadlines, and schedules.